trixi-framework/TrixiParticles.jl/docs/src/preprocessing/preprocessing.md

 ### Bounding volume hierarchy

-If we construct a bounding volume hierarchy $T$ and evaluate $w$ hierarchical, we can perform asymptotically better than the naive winding computing $w$ for the whole geometry as is shown by Jacobson et al. (2013).
+If we construct a bounding volume hierarchy $T$ and evaluate $w$ hierarchical, we can perform asymptotically better than the naive computation of $w$ for the whole geometry as is shown by Jacobson et al. (2013).

 The algorithm behind (Jacobson et al., Algorithm 2, p.
 5) calls itself recursively, where the recursion stops with the following criteria.